Motor Vehicle Racing on a Highway

 Crimes for “Street Takeover” or “Stunt Driving” in Florida

-The Florida legislature recently considered 2022 SB 876 entitled “stunt driving on highways” which would prohibit “stunt driving” or participating in a “street takeover.”
+The Florida legislature recently considered 2022 SB 876 entitled “stunt driving on highways,” which would prohibit “stunt driving” or participating in a “street takeover.”
 What is a street takeover?
 The term “street takeover” involves many cars gathering at a predetermined location near the roadway.

 Law enforcement officers have a hard time enforcing the law at these events because of the number of cars involved and the size of the gathering.
 When law enforcement arrives, the participants, bystanders, and drivers leave quickly.
+Law enforcement officers consider such events to be dangerous because of injuries and even fatalities that have occurred in Florida.

 With the passage of 2022 SB 876, the Florida legislature amended Section 316.191, F.S., by creating three new first degree misdemeanor offenses for racing, including: